leaningtech/labs/src/content/docs/cheerp/10-getting-started/00-tour.md

 </script>
 ```

-You can also combine this feature with [ES6 Modules](/cheerp/guides/ES6-Modules):
+You can also combine this feature with [JavaScript Modules](/cheerp/reference/command-line-options/modules):

 ```javascript title=main.js
 import init from "./factorial.js";